openedx/docs.openedx.org/source/site_ops/how-tos/google-analytics.rst

 #.
 Add 'MEASUREMENT ID' to your Open edX installation:

-   Enabling or disabling Google Analytics 4 in the platform and all supported MFEs is done by the presence of the measumerment id in edx-platform configuration.
+   Enabling or disabling Google Analytics 4 in the platform and all supported MFEs is done by the presence of the measurement id in edx-platform configuration.
 Simply adding the id to your site will turn the feature on.
 This can be accomplished by either adding it directly into the your settings file:

    .. code::